reuters-graphics/style/packages/guide/content/tip-sheets/earnings.md

 ---
-title: <Updating quarterly company earnings> # Required!
+title: How to update quarterly company earnings
-description: <Documentation on how to update quarterly company earnings> # Required!
+description: Documentation on how to update quarterly company earnings

 ---